OpenEvalProject/evals/manuscripts/elife-70058/v1/manuscript.md

 Three animals were removed from the data set prior to injury as they showed no perturbations of left-right alternation at any pre-injury Dox timepoint, presumably due to technical problems with the virus injections (Figure 6—figure supplement 1a-i; Figure 6—figure supplement 1—source data 1).
 Interestingly, these animals did not show silencing-induced improvements in coordinated stepping post-SCI, suggesting that improvements in hindlimb stepping is an LAPN silencing-induced phenomenon (Figure 6—figure supplement 1j-l; Figure 6—figure supplement 1—source data 1).

-## Key features of locomotion are improved during post-SCI LAPN silencing
+### Key features of locomotion are improved during post-SCI LAPN silencing

 To explore if silencing spared LAPNs post-SCI similarly improved speed-dependent spatiotemporal features of hindlimb stepping, we plotted swing time, stance time, and stride distance in relation to speed.
 These relationships were partially disrupted as a result of SCI, with both plantar and dorsal steps outside the normal range (Figure 7a, b and d; Figure 7—source data 1).
 Interestingly, measures that are typically associated with locomotor rhythm (stride time and stride frequency) were also disrupted (Figure 7c and e; Figure 7—source data 1), but these disruptions were typically associated with a dorsal step, which disrupts interlimb coordination.
 Silencing spared LAPNs improved these spatiotemporal relationships, reduced the number of abnormal steps, and reduced variability overall, regardless of dorsal or plantar stepping (Figure 7f–j; Figure 7—source data 1).
 Average swing (Figure 7k; Figure 7—source data 1) and stance times (Figure 7l; Figure 7—source data 1) improved, with greater improvement in swing time.
 Interestingly, the fundamental characteristic of duty cycle (the ratio of stance time to total stride time) was unchanged after silencing (Figure 7m; Figure 7—source data 1), suggesting that the improvements in locomotion were focused on interlimb coupling rather than the speed-dependent stance and swing times.
 Finally, the average stepping speed was unchanged during post-injury silencing (Figure 7n; Figure 7—source data 1), indicating that increased speed was not a primary factor in the improved spatiotemporal relationships.
 Together with the previous findings, these data suggest that silencing LAPNs after SCI influenced multiple aspects of locomotion driven by interlimb coordination, but also included step cycle spatiotemporal relationships ultimately leading to improved stepping overall.

 ![Figure 7.](https://cdn.elifesciences.org/articles/70058/elife-70058-fig7-v1.jpg)

 **Figure 7.:** Relationships between swing time, stance time, stride time, and stride distance are plotted against speed for control (a–e) and doxycycline (Dox) (f–j) timepoints.
 Dorsal steps are indicated with teal circles for both control and Dox, while plantar steps are indicated with either gray or red circles for control and Dox, respectively.
 An exponential decay line of best fit is displayed for stance time and stride time graphs, while a linear line of best fit is displayed for stride distance (dotted line indicates line of best fit; stance time: control R2 = 0.433 vs. Dox R2 = 0.656; stride time: control R2 = 0.351 vs. Dox R2 = 0.516; stride distance: control R2 = 0.124 vs. Dox R2 = 0.367).
 95% prediction intervals are shown for lines of best fit as solid lines.
 Average swing time (k, control swing time: 0.087 ± 0.016 vs. Dox swing time: 0.106 ± 0.012, t = 7.062, df = 9, p < 0.001, paired t-test) and average stance time (l, control stance time: 0.196 ± .038 vs. Dox stance time: 0.213 ± 0.031, t = 4.994, df = 9, p = .001, paired t-test) are indicated with circles representing individual animal averages.
 The average duty cycle (stance time/stride time) (m, control duty cycle: 0.679 ± 0.028 vs. Dox duty cycle: 0.663 ± 0.030, t = 2.678, df = 9, p = 0.025, paired t-test, significant due to tightness of data) and average speed (n, control speed: 55.17 ± 9.20 vs. Dox speed: 52.70 ± 7.47, t = 1.789, df = 9, p = 0.107, paired t-test) are plotted for control (gray) and Dox (red) timepoints with averages indicated by bars.
-One standard deviation (SD) is shown.Figure 7—source data 1.
+One standard deviation (SD) is shown.

-## Hindlimb coordination during swimming post-SCI
+### Hindlimb coordination during swimming post-SCI

 Swimming is a bipedal activity where the hindlimbs provide propulsion while the forelimbs steer (Gruner and Altman, 1980).
 During swimming, the limbs are unloaded, and proprioceptive and cutaneous feedback are different than during stepping.
 In contrast to our overground findings, silencing LAPNs in the uninjured animal had no effect on left-right hindlimb alternation or any other salient feature of swimming (Figure 8a and b; Figure 8—source data 1), suggesting that the circuitry responsible for alternation during swimming is lumbar autonomous and does not rely on information carried by the LAPNs.
 Hindlimb coordination during swimming is strongly disrupted by SCI and surprisingly was modestly improved during post-SCI silencing (Figure 8c; Figure 8—source data 1).
 These results suggest that the role of LAPNs in swimming is altered post-SCI, and that the ability of LAPNs to appropriately integrate incoming sensory information from the hindlimbs may play a role in this changed outcome.

 ![Figure 8.](https://cdn.elifesciences.org/articles/70058/elife-70058-fig8-v1.jpg)

 **Figure 8.:** Similar to hindlimb coordination during overground locomotion, phase can be calculated between the hindlimbs during a swimming task (a).
 Hindlimb alternation was maintained during silencing of long ascending propriospinal neurons (LAPNs) in the pre-spinal cord injury (SCI) swimming task (b, PD1 hindlimbs n = 3/294 [1.02%] vs. D1D5 hindlimbs n = 6/302 [1.99%]; n.s., z = 0.97; PD1 hindlimbs n = 3/294 [1.02%] vs. D1D8 hindlimbs n = 7/278 [2.52%]; n.s., z = 1.37; gray circles indicate control swim kicks, blue circles indicate doxycycline [Dox] swim kicks).
 Post-SCI hindlimb coordination was disrupted as a result of injury (c, dark gray circles) and was modestly improved as a result of silencing (c, blue circles; PD2 hindlimbs n = 77/188 [40.95%] vs. D2D5 hindlimbs n = 43/166 [25.90%]; p = .003, z = 2.99; PD2 hindlimbs n = 77/188 [40.95%] vs. D2D8 hindlimbs n = 73/178 [41.01%]; n.s., z = 0.01; PD3 hindlimbs n = 113/281 [40.21%] vs. D3D8 hindlimbs n = 57/245 [23.27%]; p < 0.001, z = 4.15; PD3 hindlimbs n = 113/281 [40.21%] vs. D3D20 hindlimbs n = 51/233 [21.89%]; p < 0.001, z = 4.44; binomial proportions test).
-Blue boxes indicate values outside of normal variability for the pre-injury hindlimb pair mean > 2 standard deviations (SD).Figure 8—source data 1.
+Blue boxes indicate values outside of normal variability for the pre-injury hindlimb pair mean > 2 standard deviations (SD).

 ## Discussion